ktiays/fluid-scroll/README.md

 https://github.com/ktiays/fluid-scroll/assets/44366293/e92f66aa-15fc-47d8-9a72-b450bfd2a0df

 You can find the iOS project used in the screen recording in the `example` directory of the repository.
+You can also find an example of web implementation by WebAssembly.

 ## Usage